daevlin/daevlin.github.io/_posts/2020-07-17-Zero2Auto_analysis.md

 ```

-On the Pastebin page is the following data:
+On the Pastebin page is the following URL that gets parsed by the malware sample:
 https://i.ibb.co/KsfqHym/PNG-02-Copy.png

-If we download that file, it is indeed a .png file that renders correctly when opened.
+If we download the file from that URL, it is indeed a .png file that renders correctly when opened.

 Let's be sneaky and grab the .png file.
 We will then fire up Inetsim and let CruLoader grab the URL https://i.ibb.co/KsfqHym/PNG-02-Copy.png from the first link, https://pastebin.com/raw/mLem9DGk", which will be hosted on our InetSim service which is acting as a webserver and a DNS.
 Hopefully makes it a bit easier to see if anything "fun" happens with that .png file.
 For this to work, since it's calling /raw in pastebin we may have to remove all html tags from Inetsims sample.html and also change the URL to